kevboh/KTBTaskQueue/README.md

 1. Put a task in the queue.
 2. The queue hands the task to its delegate or an execution block.
 Whatever is executing the task... executes the task.
 You decide what executing a task looks like.
 3. If the task is successful it's removed from the queue.
-If not, it's kept around and retried until it succeeds or it retries a `maxRetries` threshhold, after which it is abandonded and removed from the queue.
+If not, it's kept around and retried until it succeeds or it reaches a `maxRetries` threshhold, after which it is abandonded and removed from the queue.

 `KTBTaskQueue` can be used to track any task you wish.
 I find it useful to make sure network requests are successful when online and to keep them for later when offline.